Find Trade Colleges

 $27,886 Avg 4-Year Student Loan

-In 2021, 3,077 students received a trade school degree from a college in New Hampshire, making it rank #41 in terms of graduations.
+In terms of yearly trade school graduations, New Hampshire is ranked #41 in the country with 3,077 degrees handed out in 2021.
 The average in-state tuition for students attending college in New Hampshire is $16,073 a year, while the average out-of-state tuition is $22,637 a year.

 An estimated 66% of college students in New Hampshire take out loans, with the average loan amount being $6,972 per year.